RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **METHODS 3:**

-To enhance model prediction accuracy for Psychoactive Compounds in particular, the original dataset of 17,866 compounds was pruned down to 5,107 compounds that ONLY include Neurotransmitter Receptors as Classifications:
+To enhance model prediction accuracy for Psychoactive Compounds in particular, the original dataset of 17,866 compounds was pruned down to 5,107 compounds that ONLY include information relevant to Neurotransmitter Receptors within their Classifications:

 • Adenosine A1/2 Receptor Agonists<br>
 • Adenosine A1/2 Receptor Antagonists<br>